cemu-project/Cemu/README.md

 Cemu is currently only available in a portable format so no installation is required besides extracting it in a safe place.

-See [Current State Of Linux builds](https://github.com/cemu-project/Cemu/issues/1) for information on using Cemu natively on Linux.
+The native Linux build is currently a work-in-progress.
+See [Current State Of Linux builds](https://github.com/cemu-project/Cemu/issues/107) for more information about the things to be aware of.

 Pre-2.0 releases can be found on Cemu's [changelog page](https://cemu.info/changelog.html).